saraparveen26/Sales-Volume-Forecasting/README.md

 ![image](Images/SARIMAX/model_optimization_attempt.PNG)

+We tried running the model on Databricks but had trouble creating one of the charts due to formatting errors.
+So we have used Jupyter Notebook primarily for running the model and creating the charts which can be accessed in [Notebook_Jupyter](Notebook_Jupyter/) folder.
+The attempt to runit on Databricks can be accessed in [Notebooks_Databricks/] folder.

 ## Data Model Results

   * The model was trained on first four years of data (2018 - 2021).
-This time series model creates an equation which can then be used to test against the current data and predict future sales volumes.
+This time series model creates an equation which was then be used to test against the 2022 data and predict future sales volumes.
   * Although the model generated good results for the overall sales but it did not have good accuracy for some product categories even after the optimization.